Rezayzdni/OpenMP-mergesort/README.md

 # OpenMP-mergesort

- I wrote this code  to merge-sort an array of numbers using OpenMP API during "Architecture of parallel systems" university course.
+ I wrote this code  to merge-sort an array of numbers using OpenMP API (4 threads used) during "Architecture of parallel systems" university course.